• Skip to primary navigation

 Eyre Peninsula

 You won't be at a loss for things to do around the Eyre Peninsula.
-Choose your own adventure, stunning outback landscapes, or over 2000km of pristine coastline and ocean.
+Choose your adventure, stunning outback landscapes, or over 2000km of pristine coastline and ocean.

 When you grow hungry you will be delighted with the local seafood.
 The waters of the Eyre Peninsula are abundant with prawns, tuna, Hiramasa Kingfish, mussels, abalone, and King George Whiting.